-Figure 10.1 shows a potential tidal flood impact under a 2-foot sea level rise.
-This model would severely damage private properties, public roads, and pump stations on all marsh and fronting streets and along Marshall Boulevard.
+Figure 10.2 (on the next page) shows a potential tidal flood impact under a 2-foot sea level rise.
+This model would severely damage private properties, public roads, and pump stations along the marsh side of the Island and along and along Marshall Boulevard.
 Severe saltwater inundation would also be felt across much of the western portion of the Island; from Middle Street to Osceola Avenue, from Star of the West to Station 13.
+The latest data estimates predict the sea level along the South Carolina coast will rise over 16.5 inches by 2050; the conservative end of the range for the sea level rise is just over 7 inches, and the more dramatic side of the range indicates a rise of up to 21.5 inches.3